fluxcd/website/content/en/docs/_index.md

 multi-tenancy and support for syncing an arbitrary number of Git repositories, among other long-requested features.

-Flux is constructed with the [GitOps Toolkit](components/), a set of composable APIs and specialized tools for building Continuous Delivery on top of Kubernetes.

 ## Who is Flux for?

 Flux helps